HAFIZ BABALI

 About Hafiz Babali

-Babali also serves as the vice president of the Institute for Reporters’ Freedom and Safety (IRFS), an organisation focused on defending the rights of journalists.
+Babali also serves as the vice president of the Institute for Reporters’ Freedom and Safety (IRFS).

 Hafiz Babali<br />